labs-learn-study/labs.learn.study/README.md

 DevProd - when you run "like production", it makes it more real.
 We have fun by monitoring each other's uptime!

+## Principles

+Script and automate everything, run anything from Git in CI/CD, only.

+Containerize everything.
+Literally.
+No exceptions.

+Monitor everything, using Prometheus and Grafana.

 ## Projects